-You can use Aikido through different products:
+You can use Round through different products:

 - Title (keep this short and easy to understand)

-- Description (a clear description of deliverables and a "definition of done")
+- Description (a clear description of deliverables)

 - Reward: in ETH or any ERC20 token.